Chicken-Pasta Homemade Dog Food Recipe for Your Senior Dog

 - Apple Cider Vinegar: It contains the following minerals and vitamins that are great for supplementing your dog food: minerals – sodium, calcium, pantothenic acid, magnesium, potassium, silicon, biotin, copper, iron, folic acid, niacin, pectin, phosphorus, sulfur, and vitamins – B1, B2, B6 and C. It helps maintain dog’s ideal body weight.
 It also enhances digestion.

-- Bragg Organic Raw Apple Cider Vinegar – is grown, processed and bottled in accordance with the California Organic Foods Act.
+- Dynamic Organic Raw Apple Cider Vinegar – is grown, processed and bottled in accordance with the California Organic Foods Act.
 It is unfiltered, unheated, unpasteurized and contains 5% acidity.
 It is Kosher Certified and NON-GMO CERTIFIED.

 - Flax Seed Oil: also called linseed oil or simply flax oil.
 It is a natural food supplement for essential fatty acids your dog needs for healthy life.
 Flax oil is rich in omega-3.
 It is good for your dog’s skin and heart and prevent cancer and diabetic.